eosnetworkfoundation/eos-evm-contract/product/proxy_for_rpc.md

 #### Features
 See user stories
 #### User stories
-- The proxy is based on nginx
+- A proxy that based on nginx (deliverable)
   - Access log is formatted to meet the need of other modules
   - Upsync module for nginx is used to update upstream
-- Storage service (e.g. Redis or Consul) to hold upstream info for upsync module to read
+- Storage service (e.g. Redis or Consul) to hold upstream info for upsync module to read (deliverable)
-- A small helper service reading staking info from chain, translate it into upstream info and save it to storage service
+- A small helper service reading staking info from chain, translate it into upstream info and save it to storage service (deliverable)

 #### Additional tasks

 ## Open questions
+Need to decide whether we should use docker or not.
 The central proxy solution may have sub-optimized performance if upstream servers are located in a far way location.
 This is something beyond fix with this task alone.